Parmesan Herb Roasted Acorn Squash

 Stir together the spices and olive oil in a small bowl.
 Toss the squash with the seasoned oil in a large bowl.

 3. Arrange the squash on a baking sheet.
 The squash should not overlap.
 Roast the squash for about 20 minutes.
-Turn it over and sprinkle with Parmesan.
-Continue roasting until the squash is golden and tender, about 15-20 minutes.
-Garnish with parsley before serving.

 Serving

 This baked acorn squash is a very simple straightforward side, which is just what you need for your holiday table and the time of the year known as side season.
-Pair it with Dry Rubbed Turkey for Thanksgiving.
+Pair it with dry rubbed turkey for Thanksgiving.
 You can also add greens to the squash and turn it into a fall salad with an Italian vinaigrette.

 Leftovers